2026 Flint mayoral election

-The 2026 Flint mayoral election will take place on November 3, 2026, with a primary election on August 4, 2026, to elect the next Mayor of Flint, Michigan.
-Incumbent Mayor Sheldon Neeley, who was first elected in 2019 and re-elected in 2022, has announced that he will seek re-election.
+The 2026 Flint mayoral election will take place on November 3, 2026 to elect the next mayor of Flint, Michigan.
+The primary election was held on August 4, 2026.
+Incumbent mayor Sheldon Neeley, who was first elected in 2019 and re-elected in 2022, has announced that he will seek re-election.
+Neeley will face city councilor Tonya Burns in the general election.